Significant-Gravitas/AutoGPT-Code-Ability/codex/prompts/gpt-4-0125-preview/develop/prompts.md

 # Develop Prompts

+We should probably have a process of refining these in order.
+So we would first see if we can update our base prompt to be clearer, then we work not the examples, and only if we still need to, do we add incantations as a last resort

 ## Summary of Variables

 Variables are used across the template files to dynamically insert specific elements, such as function names, descriptions, and code snippets, into the generated output.
 Here's a summary of these variables, ordered by the file they are found in: